 Modafinil (brand name: Provigil) is a wakefulness-promoting prescription drug that reduces extreme sleepiness, including narcolepsy, obstructive sleep apnea, and shift work disorder (SWD).
-Off-label is sometimes used to treat ADHD symptoms in adults aged 18 years and older.
-The FDA does not approve this use, but some research showed improvement in symptoms of ADHD compared to placebo.
+Off-label is sometimes used to treat ADHD symptoms in adults 18 and older.
+The FDA does not approve this use, but some research showed improvement in symptoms of ADHD compared to a placebo.

 Tablets are available in doses of 100 mg and 200 mg.

 The recommended dosage for people with SWD is 200 mg, taken orally once daily in the morning (or just before starting work).
 A reduced dose is recommended for older patients and patients with severe hepatic impairment.